Updated: April 10, 2026

 How do I quickly switch my audio output device without going into Settings?

 In Windows 11, click the speaker icon in the taskbar, then click the small arrow/chevron to the right of the volume slider.
-A list of all available playback devices appears — click any of them to switch instantly.
-In Windows 10, click the speaker icon and then click the device name shown above the volume slider to expand the full device list.
-No Settings or Control Panel required for either method.
+A list of all available playback devices appears — click any to switch instantly.
+In Windows 10, click the speaker icon and click the device name above the volume slider to expand the full device list.

 What does "Set as Default Communication Device" mean in Windows?